 THE BENEFITS OF TELEHEALTH SERVICES

 CAREGIVER PARTICIPATION: Research shows children learn best from their parents!
-With Telehealth parents are coached by Brighton to perform therapeutic intervention strategies.
-When parents practice a skill or strategy, they get better at it and are better able to use it outside the session.
+With Telehealth therapy services, parents are coached by Brighton to perform therapeutic intervention strategies.
+When parents practice a skill or strategy, they improve at it and can better use it outside the session.
 The more the skill is taught to a child, the quicker the progress a child will show.

-HIGHER FREQUENCY & ADDED CONVENIENCE: The convenience of Telehealth services will make it easier for your service providers to conduct visits more often and will make it easier for you – all you have to do is simply login!
+HIGHER FREQUENCY & ADDED CONVENIENCE: The convenience of Teletherapy will make it easier for your service providers to conduct visits more often and will make it easier for you – all you have to do is simply login!

-REDUCED CANCELLATIONS: Unlike an in-person visit, a Telehealth visit wont have to be rescheduled due to a child or family member illness or a service provider illness.
+REDUCED CANCELLATIONS: Unlike an in-person visit, a Teletherapy services visit wont have to be rescheduled due to a child or family member illness or a service provider illness.
 In addition, inclement weather won’t cause the need to reschedule either.

 PRIVACY & SECURITY EFFORTS GUARANTEED: Security procedures will be followed to protect the confidentiality of patient/client information and to safeguard information against intentional and unintentional corruption: a) Only encrypted software programs will be used to conduct the sessions and b) Lesson plan progress notes, evaluation results, or any other documents containing personal information (names, addresses, birth dates, etc.) will be either mailed to the caregiver through the U.S. Postal Service or emailed via encrypted email.

 - The laws that protect the privacy and confidentiality of health and early intervention information also apply to telehealth.
-Information obtained during telehealth visits that identifies me or my child will not be given to anyone outside of this program without my consent except for the purposes of treatment, payment, and healthcare operations.
+My provider will not give information they obtain during telehealth visits that identifies me or my child to anyone outside of this program without my consent except for the purposes of treatment, payment, and healthcare operations.

 - I understand that individuals other than my provider may also be present and have access to my information during the telehealth session.
 This is so they can operate or repair the video or audio equipment used.
 These persons will adhere to privacy policies.

-- I have the right to withhold or withdraw my consent to the use of telehealth at any time.
+- I have the right to withhold or withdraw my consent to the use of teletherapy at any time.
 Withdrawing my consent will not affect any future services.
-It will not impact early intervention benefits to which my child and I are entitled.
+It will not impact our entitlement to early intervention benefits.

 - I have the right to inspect all information obtained and recorded through telehealth visits.
-I may expect the anticipated benefits from the use of tele-intervention, but I understand that no results can be guaranteed.
+I may expect the anticipated benefits from the use of tele-intervention, but I understand there is no guarantee to results.

 - The family can submit concerns to Julie Yocham, Director of Early Childhood Intervention at firstname.lastname@example.org or 210-826-4492.

-- I have read and understand the information provided above regarding telehealth, and all of my questions have been answered to my satisfaction.
+- I have read and understand the information provided above regarding telehealth therapy, and all of my questions have been answered to my satisfaction.